noahjkrueger/KBMSTR/README.md

 argument is present.
 The default is the time and day the program terminates.
 This argument is ignored if the [display](#display) or [analyze](#analyze) arguments are present.

-#### gen_size
-The value of this argument is an Integer that will become the size of each generation.
-You may notice that at each generation, the status bar indicates a smaller number of keyboards than the selected generation size.
-This is OK - all this means is that there were duplicate layouts when the new generation was created - we don't need to calculate the fitness of the same layout twice!
-However, duplicate layouts are not linted across generations (Too many possible layouts!).
-The value is defaulted to 2500.
-This argument is ignored if the [display](#display) or [analyze](#analyze) arguments are present.

-#### mutation_rate
-The value of this argument is a Float representation of what percentage of keys will be swapped when new keyboard layouts are being generated for fitness calculation.
-If set to 1.0, each generation will be completely random.
-This should be a value greater than 0.0 to preserve generational diversity.
-The default is 0.1.
-This argument is ignored if the [display](#display) or [analyze](#analyze) arguments are present.

-#### epsilon
-The value of this argument is a Float representing the threshold in which to call no change between generations.
-If the change between the last generation and the current generation is less than this value, the program will increment the step number to indicate convergence.
-Also see (steps_to_converge)[#steps_to_converge].
-The default is 0.0, this is mostly here if one wishes for the program to complete quicker by not caring about small improvements.
-This argument is ignored if the [display](#display) or [analyze](#analyze) arguments are present.

-#### steps_to_converge
-This argument is an Integer representing the number of steps needed in a row for the program to deem convergence.
-For each generation, if the change in efficiency is less than the [epsilion values](#epsilon), the program takes a step.
-Once the number of steps is equal to this value, the program considers the current best keyboard as the absolute best keyboard.
-Steps are reset to 0 if the change between generations is greater than epsilon.
-The default value is 10.
-This argument is ignored if the [display](#display) or [analyze](#analyze) arguments are present.

 #### save_stats
 The presence of this flag tells the program to keep track of the best efficiency of each generation in order to create a visual representation of efficiency as the keyboard layouts evolve.
 There is no value for this flag.